Table of Contents

 Our group is not responsible for anything that occurs on VTA buses or trains, or on any public or private property as a result of use of this guide.

-If you are going to Sharks Ice, walk south for two blocks to Alma Avenue.
+Going to Solar4America Ice?
+Walk south for two blocks to Alma Avenue.
 Sharks Ice is the white factory-like building with the word “ICE” on the front, diagonally across the street from Spartan Stadium and behind right field at Municipal Stadium.

-If headed to Municipal Stadium, get off at Keyes and Senter.
-Walk one long block southbound on Senter until you reach Alma Street.
-The “Muni” is at the corner.
+Going to Excite Ballpark for San Jose Giants or San Jose State Spartans baseball?
+Get off the 25 bus at the Keyes/Senter bus stop.
+Walk one long block south on Senter until you reach Alma Street.
+The stadium is at the corner.

-The 25 bus also serves the Tamien Light Rail station for connections to VTA Light Rail to South San Jose, Downtown San Jose, San Jose Airport area, North San Jose, Milpitas, Cisco, Great America Theme Park, the northern portions of Santa Clara and Sunnyvale, and downtown Mountain View.
-You can also connect at Tamien to Caltrain if you are coming from the Peninsula or San Francisco.
-Be advised: on weekdays, the last Caltrain northbound to the Peninsula and San Francisco from Tamien station departs at 8:45pm.
+VTA’s 25 bus line also serves the Tamien Light Rail station for connections to VTA Light Rail’s Blue Line to South San Jose, Downtown San Jose, and North San Jose.
+At Tamien station, you can also connect to Caltrain if you are coming from the Peninsula or San Francisco.
+Call Caltrain at 1(800)660-4287 or visit their web site for the most current train schedule information.

 We hope this guide helps you beat the traffic gridlock, high gas prices, and parking hassles in traveling to San Jose’s sports facilities outside the downtown area.
 Imagine the money you save on parking that you can spend on concessions and food.
 We hope you have fun!